Swag and Gift Ideas for Virtual Events + Holidays

 - An umbrella.
 Because you’ve got to leave your house sooner or later! (kidding) This is the inverted, also called the inside out umbrella.
 If you’ve never used one, believe me, you'll be impressed!
 And dry!
 See note above about using something other than your logo -- umbrellas would be perfect to print with “We Got You Covered!”

 Ok, so you didn’t make the pre-swag delivery deadline.

-TIP: We’re recommending to allow DOUBLE whatever stated transit times for UPS/FedEx shipments especially in 4th quarter.
+TIP: We’re recommending to allow double whatever stated transit times, for UPS/FedEx shipments especially in 4th quarter.
 Both delivery giants have discontinued service guarantees.
 Why?
 One word: volume.

 Let’s say you didn’t make the deadline to have swag arrive prior to the day of your virtual event.
 Go for the after party.
 With heavy emphasis on THANK YOU!

-AFTER EVENT IDEAS:
+AFTER A VIRTUAL EVENT IDEAS:

 - Thank you note.
 Hand written scores bonus points, no matter how bad your penmanship.